pechajobs/Admin/.github/ISSUE_TEMPLATE/RFJ_new.md

 Define any new or important concepts used in the summary (section one) or design and scope (section four).

-## 3. Context
+## 3. Problem and context

-Give the context or background for why to do this job.
+What is the problem you're trying to solve?
+Give the context or background for why you want PechaJobs to do this job.

 ## 4. Design and scope

-Give an overview of the job.
-Make an organized list of features, with priorities, if relevant.
-Also describe what's not included in this job and what work to save for a future job.
+Give a detailed description of the job.
+What does the job include and what does it not include?

 ## 5. Constraints

-What constraints, deadlines, or other requirements should the assignee consider?
+What constraints, including deadlines, budget, or other requirements, should PechaJobs consider?

-## 6. High-level approach
+## 6. Approach

-Describe the approach that the assignee should take to job.
-Give enough detail for the assignee to create a detailed plan in the RFC.
+Describe the approach that PechaJobs should take to this job.
+Give enough detail for PechaJobs to create a detailed plan.

 ## 7. Other options

-What other options did you consider?
-Why didn’t you choose them?
+Is there a better way to solve this problem than the proposed solution?

 ## 8. Risks and unknowns

-What could go wrong and what can the assignee do to reduce those risks?
-What don’t we know that could affect this job.
+What might go wrong and what can OpenPecha do to reduce those risks?
+What questions do you have?

 ## 9. Goals

 What does success look like?
-Describe high-level goals and put them in order by priority.
-Include metrics.
-If they aren't obvious, explain why these metrics are important.
+List and prioritize high-level goals.
+Include metrics if necessary.
+If the metrics aren't obvious, explain why they are important.

 ## 10. Timeline

-How long should this job take?
+When should PechaJobs finish this job?
 List the key milestones.